 COVID-19: changes to our services

 Student Services continues to operate even while the University buildings are closed.
 In person meetings are suspended following government guidance.
-However, appointments, information and support are being offered via email, telephone and video call (Team, Skype, Zoom) .
+However, appointments, information and support are being offered via email, telephone and video call (Teams, Skype, Zoom) .

 Answers to questions about teaching, assessment and other course related concerns are covered by UAL Coronavirus updates or on Moodle.